 What Carat Should An Engagement Ring Be?

 When it comes to getting engaged, there's a lot of planning and preparation involved.
-From deciding how much you should spend on an engagement ring to knowing how to buy an engagement ring, thinking about where you should propose and what precious metal should you choose, we know there's a million and one things to consider.
+From deciding how much you should spend on an engagement ring to knowing how to buy an engagement ring, thinking about where you should propose and what precious metal should you choose, there's a million and one things to consider.